HackoDev/maya-platform-frontend/.qoder/repowiki/en/content/Neural Network Profile Store.md

 ## Introduction

-The Neural Network Profile Store is a Pinia-based state management system designed to handle the creation and management of specialized profiles for AI and neural network experts within the Maya Platform.
+The Neural Network Profile Store is a Pinia-based state management system designed to handle the creation and management of specialized profiles for AI and neural network experts within the MayaWork.
 This store provides a comprehensive solution for form state management, validation, auto-save functionality, completion tracking, and submission workflows.

 The system is specifically tailored for specialists in artificial intelligence, machine learning, and neural network technologies, offering a structured questionnaire with eight distinct blocks that capture expertise, services, portfolio, and contact information.
 The store manages both the data model and user interaction state, ensuring a seamless experience for profile creation and editing.